CO2 Emissions from thermal and motor fuels

 The CO2 levy for fossil thermal fuels is an important instrument for achieving international and national emissions targets.
 The CO2 levy rate is raised when degree-day-adjusted CO2 emissions from thermal fuels exceed the stipulated threshold values.
 This way, the CO2 levy was raised in January 2014 from 36 to 60 francs per ton of CO2, in January 2016 to 84 francs per ton of CO2, in January 2018 to 96 francs per ton of CO2 and in January 2022 to 120 francs per ton of CO2.
 At the moment, legislation does not foresee to further increase the CO2 levy.

-In 2021, the degree-day-adjusted CO2 emissions from thermal fuels decreased once again.
-Compared to 1990, the emissions decreased by 32.7 percent, compared to the previous year the decrease amounts to 2.3 percent.
+In 2022, the degree-day-adjusted CO2 emissions from thermal fuels decreased once again.
+Compared to 1990, the emissions decreased by 36 percent, compared to the previous year the decrease amounts to 4.9 percent.
 This reduction can, to a large degree, be attributed to increased energy efficiency in buildings and an increased use of renewable energy for heating.
+The increased efforts of the cantons contribute significantly to this.
 However, the majority of buildings in Switzerland (responsible for around three quarters of CO2 emissions from fuels) are still heated with fossil oil or natural gas.

-In 2021, CO2 emissions from motor flues increased by 1.2 percent compared to the previous year.
+In 2022, CO2 emissions from motor flues decreased by 1.1 percent compared to the previous year.
 The emissions are, however, still clearly lower than the values from 2019, before the Covid-19 pandemic.
-Compared to the 1990 level, the emissions decreased by a total of 4.5 percent.
-The fact that the emissions did not increase more strongly is, apart from the Covid-19 pandemic, in part due to the increased share of electromobility in road traffic.
+Compared to the 1990 level, the emissions decreased by a total of 5.5 percent.
+The fact that emissions have not risen more sharply is due to the pandemic-related change in mobility behaviour (more home office and fewer business trips) as well as the growing share of electromobility in road traffic.
+The share of biogenic fuels in total fuel consumption has also increased slightly.

 The state is evaluated as medium and the development as unsatisfactory.